ABOUT ETHICAL CULTURE

 which those in attendance can contribute their own thoughts or pose questions to the speaker.

 On some Sundays when a major holiday or school vacation may cause attendance to be lower, we will have just a discussion period.
 A discussion leader will present a topic and all may participate.
 Some people find these Sundays to be the most engaging and fulfilling of all.

 The main room of the Society is in a soaring A-frame structure whose tall wooden ceiling embraces a vast space of air and sunlight.
 The large windows offer a view out upon tall evergreens trees and the ever-changing sky.
 No symbols, relics, saints or idols are displayed in the Society, but behind the platform there is the simple image of a tree rendered in cedar - - which may remind us that in Nature itself there is form and beauty, structure and freedom and a source of inspiration that is never exhausted.

 Live or recorded music contributes to a contemplative atmosphere.

-For the kids, there is a Sunday School.
-The Ethical Culture Sunday School offers a program in the Ethical Humanist tradition that teaches tolerance, creativity, independent thinking, cross-cultural awareness and self discovery.
+For the kids, there is the Ethical Education program.
+The Ethical Education for Children offers a program in the Ethical Humanist tradition that teaches tolerance, creativity, independent thinking, cross-cultural awareness and self discovery.
 The three age divisions are: Upper Form grades 6 - 8; Middle Form grades 3 - 5; and Lower Form grades K - 2.
-The Sunday School is run by the parents.
+The professional Director of the Ethical Ed program holds a masters degree in education from the Bank Street School and has years experience in program development.
 There is also child care provided each Sunday for the little ones.